slcs-jsc/jurassic/README.md

 The Jülich Rapid Spectral Simulation Code (JURASSIC) is a radiative transfer model for simulating infrared radiation in the Earth's atmosphere.
-It is designed to provide a balance between computational efficiency and physical accuracy, making it suitable for a range of applications in atmospheric and remote sensing research.
+It is designed to provide a balance between computational efficiency and physical accuracy, making it suitable for a wide range of applications in atmospheric and remote sensing research.

 JURASSIC applies established spectral approximations together with precomputed lookup tables derived from detailed line-by-line